irisraine/secret-letters-bot/README.md

 ## Commands

-Just type `!start` command in selected Discord channel to publish the main menu of the bot.
+Just type `!start_secret_letters` command in selected Discord channel to publish the main menu of the bot.

 ## Usage